Mouhammad-kharboutli/team-building-activity/payment.md

 ### Payment service

-* "As a customer, I want to be charged a pre-authorization for my flight not the full amount"
 * "As a customer, I'd like to pay for the full amount once my booking is confirmed"

 > **NOTE**: Optionally, you can help front-end to send payment details in an opaque form (e.g. tokenization, encryption)